The Limits of Limited Commitment: Beyond Simple Commitment Structures

-We say that an outcome $(x,y)$ is \textsl{I-plausible} if it is a subgame perfect equilibrium outcome of $G(K)$ for some commitment structure $K$ comprising only intervals.
-Thus, every simply-plausible outcome is also I-plausible, but an outcome may be I-plausible without being simply plausible.
-Our next theorem characterizes the set of I-plausible outcomes.
-All proofs for this subsection are in \Cref{A:subsecIplaus}.
+We say that an outcome $(x,y)$ is \textit{I-plausible} if it is an equilibrium outcome of $G(K)$ for some commitment structure $K$ comprising only intervals.
+Every simply-plausible outcome is I-plausible.
+However, as Example B illustrated, an outcome may be I-plausible even though it is not simply plausible.
+The following theorem characterizes the set of I-plausible outcomes.\footnote{Note that in case $x^*$ is simply plausible, \Cref{thm3} tells us that the set of Cournot actions in the lower contour set of $x^*$ is non-empty; let $x_n^C$ be such an action.
+As $x_n^C=\phi(x_n^C)$ choosing $x'=x''=x_n^C$ immediately provides two actions satisfying the conditions of \Cref{thm:int_covers}.} All proofs for this subsection are in \Cref{A:subsecIplaus}.